a-n-rose/Python-Sound-Tool/README.md

 # Examples

-You can explore example code with visuals and audio via the provided jupyter notebooks.
+You can explore example code via:

+* Binder (albeit limited as some packages cannot be loaded into online environments)
+* locally on your machine via Jupyter Notebook
+* <a href="https://aislynrose.bitbucket.io/example_cases.html">examples</a> in the documentation.

+### Binder

+Click on the Binder button (it might take a while to load) and venture into the folder `binder_notebooks`.

+### Locally via Jupyter Notebook:

 Install and run jupyter notebook:

 ```
 (env)..$ pip install notebook
 (env)..$ jupyter notebook
 ```

 Venture into the folder `jupyter_notebooks` and have a go!

-Otherwise, you can see (and hear) some <a href="https://aislynrose.bitbucket.io/example_cases.html">examples</a> in the documentation.

 ## Example datasets